Interested in pre-deployment compliance checks? Our open source tool Regula evaluates Terraform for security and compliance prior to deployment.

 You may select any combination of compliance families, including none if you prefer.
 To change the selected compliance families, see the FAQ.

 A control is a specific recommendation within a compliance family.
 Example: PCI DSS 1.3.5.
 A rule checks cloud infrastructure configurations to determine whether a resource, region, or account complies with a specific policy.
 Example: “VPC flow logging should be enabled.”
 Rules and controls map to each other.
 To learn more, jump ahead to Compliance Concepts.

 Your overall compliance state for each environment is shown on the All Environments page shown when you log in:

 Select the name of an environment to see its dashboard.
 You’re taken to the Compliance page, which shows overall and detailed compliance state:

 The main elements of the Compliance page include:

-Each compliance family shows how many of its controls are compliant or noncompliant
+Each compliance family shows how many of its controls are compliant.

 For each resource, the Compliance by Resource tab also shows: